BP Exploration (Caspian Sea) Limited is the operator on behalf of the Contractor Parties to the ACG Production Sharing Agreement.

 East Azeri facilities include:

-Total EA production for the first half of 2023 was on 61,000 barrels per day.
+Total EA production during 2024 was on average about 51,000 barrels per day.

 Central Azeri (CA) is an offshore production, drilling and quarters (PDQ) platform located 100km east of Baku in the Caspian Sea at a water depth of 128 metres.
 The platform has been in operation since February 2005 producing oil from the central portion of the ACG field.